ejeh/weather-connector/README.md

 # Protected Route

-To access this routes you must first login as an user
+To access this routes you must first login as a user

 Retrieve all completed fixtures